Binding Rulings of Magistrates' Courts

 Why adopt binding rulings in UK?

 There are cases where legal issues may intervene in the magistrates’ court proceedings, which is why binding rulings are adopted.
 In this matter, the provisions must allow the groundwork in any court case, to control and eventually to limit the opportunity of any party involved to re-claim the identical opinion at the legal proceedings.
 Although it might sound complicated, the magistrates ‘court is entitled to use the binding rules in any serious case presented.
-Our criminal lawyer in UK will analyze your situation, no matter the offences involved.
+Our criminal solicitors in London will analyze your situation, no matter the offences involved.

 What is a pre-trial hearing in UK?